-Next, we consider an even more challenging setting---we use a larger version of ``PerfectMaze'', a procedurally-generated maze environment, shown in Figure~\ref{figure:accelmazes}.
-Each randomly-generated maze has $51\times51$ tiles, an order of magnitude larger than training levels, with a maximum episode length of over 5k steps.
-We evaluate each agents for each training seed for 100 episodes, using the same checkpoints used to produce Figure~\ref{figure:minigrid_rliable}.
-The evaluation results in Figure~\ref{figure:accelmazes} show \method{} significantly outperforms all baselines, achieving a success rate of 53\% compared to the next best method, PLR, which attains a success rate of 25\%, while all other methods fail.
-Notably, \method{} learns to approximately follow the ``left-hand'' rule for solving single-component mazes.
+Next, we consider an even more challenging setting based on a larger version of PerfectMaze, a procedurally-generated maze environment, shown in Figure~\ref{figure:accelmazes}, where levels have $51\times51$ tiles with a maximum episode length of over 5k steps---an order of magnitude larger than training levels.
+We evaluate agents for 100 episodes (per training seed), using the same checkpoints in Figure~\ref{figure:minigrid_rliable}.
+The results in Figure~\ref{figure:accelmazes} show \method{} significantly outperforms all baselines with a success rate of 53\% compared to the next best method, PLR, which has a success rate of 25\%, while all other methods fail.
+Notably, successful agents approximately follow the left-hand rule for solving single-component mazes.

 We seek to understand the key drivers of \method{}'s outperformance: Incremental changes to a level can lead to a diverse batch of new ones \citep{sturtevant2020unexpected}, which may move those that are currently too hard or too easy towards the frontier of the agent's capabilities.
 This diversity may prevent overfitting.
 For example, in Figure~\ref{figure:threemazes}, we see three edits of the same level produced by \method{}.
 Each has a similar initial observation, yet requires the agent to explore in different directions to reach the goal, thereby pressuring the agent to actively explore the environment.
-Making edits such as these \emph{outside} of the direct trajectory of the agent can also be seen as a form of data augmentation that changes the observation but not the optimal policy.
-Such data augmentations have been shown to improve sample efficiency and robustness in RL \citep{rad, drq, ucb_drac}.
+Further, making edits that do not change the optimal solution path can be seen as a form of data augmentation that changes the observation but not the optimal policy.
+Data augmentation has been shown to improve sample efficiency and robustness in RL \citep{rad, drq, ucb_drac}.